 - ½ yard of 20″+ heavyweight fusible interfacing; we used Pellon’s Peltex 71F ultra-firm one-sided fusible

-NOTE: We wanted a stiff structure for our gift basket, if you prefer a softer body, substitute the heavyweight interfacing with fusible craft fleece or batting,
+NOTE: We wanted a stiff structure for our gift basket, if you prefer a softer body, substitute the heavyweight interfacing with fusible craft fleece

 - All purpose thread to match fabrics

 - See-through ruler

 - Seam gauge